martijnbolt/tau/README.md

 # Content (stub)
 ## Abstract
-* Tauchain basics
+* Tau Chain basics
-## what problems it solves, the purpose for which Tauchain was invented
+## what problems it solves, the purpose for which Tau Chain was invented
 * the Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases
-## What is Tau-chain?
+## What is Tau Chain?
 1. History
 * Zennet
 1. [Features](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/)